 Devarayanadurga has been a favourite one day trip location from Bangalore.
-Add Shivagange and unexplored Mandaragiri you have three places.
-This is the third in the series of Day trips from Bangalore.
-This time around, let us drive to west of Bengaluru and explore some of the lovely hill fort temples.
+Add Shivagange and unexplored Mandaragiri you have three lovely places.
+Let us drive to west of Bengaluru and explore some of the lovely hill fort temples.

 Bengaluru – Shivagange – Devrayanadurga – Mandaragiri – Bengaluru